mitchellh/radar/docs/user_guide.md

       app.config.reporters.use :io, :io_object => STDOUT
     end

+#### LoggerReporter

+{Radar::Reporter::LoggerReporter LoggerReporter} outputs the exception event JSON to any `Logger` object.
+This is useful if you want to integrate Radar with an existing logging system, or if you simply want a backup for your exceptions (e.g. report to both a server and a logger).

+    Radar::Application.new(:my_application) do |app|
+      app.config.reporters.use :logger, :log_object => Logger.new(STDOUT), :log_level => :error
+    end

+`log_level` will default to `:error` if not specified.

 ### Custom Reporters

 It is very easy to write custom reporters.
 A reporter is simply a class which